rreinold/real-time-asset-tracking-template/Readme.md

 <img src="https://raw.githubusercontent.com/rreinold/real-time-asset-tracking-template/master/screenshot.png" alt="Drawing" style="width: 100%;"/>

 This System Template provides geospatial computation and spatial data interpretation.

-It is functional out-of-the-box and is highly extensible.ution.
+It is functional out-of-the-box and is highly extensible.

 This is an ipm package, which contains one or more reusable assets within the ipm Community.
 The 'package.json' in this repo is a ipm spec's package.json, [here](https://docs.clearblade.com/v/3/6-ipm/spec), which is a superset of npm's package.json spec, [here](https://docs.npmjs.com/files/package.json).